Chemistry and Biochemistry Research

 The properties, preferred substrates, and inhibitors of a protease family are being investigated due to their implication in Alzheimer’s disease (Johnson).
 Factors that influence the reduction potential and substrate binding ability of an important class of hormone synthesizing dinuclear copper enzymes is being modeled using protein design techniques (Berry).
 We are also interested in the molecular underpinning of the allergic response in mast cells, with particular emphasis of protein-protein interactions and nanostructural changes in the plasma membrane associated with IgE receptor signaling (Sheets and Heikal).
 We are examining the mechanism of inhibition of cellular proteases by a class of designed inhibitory drugs (Johnson and Mereddy).
 Energy metabolism and mitochondrial activities in healthy and diseased cells are also being investigated using natural coenzymes as biomarkers (Heikal).

-The development of sensing methods and chromatographic separations has a broader impact in industry, daily life, and bionanotechnology.
-The behavior of supercritical carbon dioxide is being investigated as a solvent in chromatographic separations in search for green solvents (Poe).
 In northern states, especially Minnesota, there is a need for new sensors to detect frozen water on bridges and roads for motorists’ safety.
 We are developing small durable devices using time domain reflectometry techniques to address this problem (Evans).

 Environmental and Fresh Water Chemistry